 This park, just outside Picton, includes a church, graveyard, Macaulay House and a carriage house.
 St. Mary Magdalene Church was built about 1825 on land granted to Reverend Macaulay.
 The impressive tower was added ten years later.
 The congregation eventually outgrew the church.
 In 1970, they deeded it to The County for use as a museum.

-Macauley House, constructed 1831, was the home of Rev. Macaulay and his family until his death in 1874.
+Macauley House, constructed in 1831, was the home of Rev. Macaulay and his family until his death in 1874.
 After extensive renovation, it opened to the public in 1981.
 The Carriage House was relocated to the site in 1998.

 White Chapel